xtuml/bridgepoint/doc-bridgepoint/notes/9416_type_system/9416_type_system_ant.md

 model is invalidated.
 With a type reference object, each typed element keeps a local handle to the type and then upon load, the type references are linked to the associated type by name.

+Type references have practical application in textual reqresentations of the model.
+Examples include parameter and return value typing and local variable declaration.

 5.3.2 Type chooser and anonymous types